-The county administrative boards are responsible for supervision of funeral, cremation and burial work in Sweden, regardless of whether a parish, group of parishes or a municipality is the burial authority.
-Besides contacting the county administrative boards, people may also submit requests and criticism concerning funeral, cremation and burial work to the begravningsombud (funeral representative), kyrkoråd/kyrkogårdsutskott (Parochial Church Council/Cemetery Committee) or a municipal committee depending on who the burial authority is in the area.
+The county administrative board is responsible for supervision of funerals, cremations and burials in Sweden, regardless of whether the burial authority is a parish, group of parishes or a municipality.
+Besides contacting the county administrative board, people may also submit requests and criticism concerning funerals, cremations and burials to the begravningsombud (funeral representative), the parish or a municipality, depending on who the burial authority is in the area.